nghiant2710/docs/qemux86-64-alpine-buildpack-deps/README-short.txt

-A collection of common build dependencies used for installing various modules, e.g., gems.
+A collection of common dependencies used for installing various modules.
-This image is maintained by [Resin.io](https://resin.io/)
+Maintained by Resin.io.